ashutoshmjain/gita/src/thought.md

 His grandfather `Sakti Muni`, was first to comprehend eternal `Karmyoga` - the nature of rise of consciousness (`Vishnu`).
 And his great-grandfather `Vaśiṣṭha` was titled `Bramhrishi` - the first guardian of spoken wisdom.

-`Dwaipayana's` lineage predetermined the responsibilities of his investiture - as if destiny planned a multi-generational charter.
-And it was no accident !
+`Dwaipayana's` lineage predetermined the responsibilities of his investiture - as if destiny spun a multi-generational charter.

 ## 0.1
  ----